 It should be noted that W’s and K’s swap depending on dialect (as in “wig-“ and “wik-“ in wigwam terminology can vary from culture to culture).
 Both sounds are made with similar actions in the back of the mouth (go ahead, try it… pronounce /g/ and /k/).

 But what then is a wikiup?
 “Wikiup” derives from of an Algonquian Native term referring to a home structure, just the same as “wigwam.”
 It was likely corrupted from house terms like “wikiop” (Menominee) and “wiikiyaapi” (Fox/Meskwaki), or even “wiikapi” (Miami) defined as “a piece of basswood bark.”
 Wikiup, contrary to popular belief, is a wigwam.
 Though modernly a wikiup is thought to be a smaller version of a “normal-sized wigwam” that, as a full structure including framework, is mobile.
 But keep in mind that English-speakers brought the terms "wigwam" and "wikiup" together as labels for Native homes.
 In origin of terminology, the terms appear to be of different languages/dialects, therefore such terms would not have coexisted originally.
 It must also be noted that no lodge traveled in the Eastern woodlands...
 There is no equivalent of a tipi here, where all coverings and pole structure traveled camp site to camp site (and just for fun, "tipi"- Lakota term: ti- "to live/dwell," and -pi pluralizes the term: "they live/dwell" - ah, reminds me of Lakota language classes and my university days past... but I digress : ) Only some coverings of the wigwam could travel historically... specifically the reed matting, any canvas tarps (post-contact), and birch bark sheets (that are sewn together and travel in rolls... and not any other type of bark ).
 Poles and framework, as well as any other bark besides birch, did not get broken down and packed to move (and most bark utilized in the Woodlands region were heavy barks that did not travel)..
-The framework of dome-shaped lodges were even set in the ground, usually about a foot or so.
+The framework of dome-shaped lodges were even set in the ground, usually about a foot or so (sometimes possibly lashed to spikes in the ground with the same depth).
 "Traveling wikiups" are a thing today due to 1. mid-20th century bushcraft publications and scouting activities that established their popular version of Native lifeways (which continues today), and 2. hobbyists and enthusiasts' need to pack small dome or conical-shaped "mini wigwams" (hardly tall enough to stand in) to travel via modern vehicles from place to place.
 As you can guess, packing the wikiup poles on top of a sedan wasn't usual practice a few hundred years ago.

 “Wigwam” and “wikiup” are both popularly used to describe Woodland nuclear family homes.
 In general reference, these terms work (like when we use the term "moccasin" to describe a type of footwear in general).
 But keep in mind there are so many uncorrupted terms for “a home/dwelling” from different Native dialects that are very appropriate to use, especially when describing homes of specific Nations.
 You might have noticed that we favor the term “wigwam” in our writings.
 This is only because the term “wikiup” is often an applied term to describe Apache dwellings (in poplar writing and some academic outlets), and because they are not similar, we’d rather stick to terminology that embodies Woodland traditions without the association of a very different Native housing tradition of the Southwest.
 But truly the term “wikiup,” just like the term “wigwam,” are born of the Woodlands region.